Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 published: true
 ---

 Writing is scary and difficult for a multitude of reasons.
-Lately I've been thinking a lot about the idea that with the LLM having a sizeable impact on the world, the act of writing itself might become irrelevant.
+Lately I've been thinking a lot about the idea that with the LLMs(Large Language Models) having a sizeable impact on the world, the act of writing itself might become irrelevant.

 My gut tells me this is not true, but I want to expand on that in this piece.